-Addex had an excellent start of the year announcing several partnerships with the US National Institutes of Health, patient organizations and academia to advance its pipeline projects.
-Importantly, the company secured sufficient funding through 2017 through a CHF 2.8 mn private placement, with Herculis Partners becoming a major shareholder.
+Addex had an excellent start of the year announcing several partnerships with the US National Institutes of Health, patient organizations and academia to advance its pipeline projects, and secured sufficient funding into 2017 through a CHF 2.8 mn private placement, with Herculis Partners becoming a major shareholder.
+And recently Partner JPI demonstrated synergistic effects of ADX71149 with UCB's Keppra in epilepsy, with proof-of-concept (POC) trials planned to start in 2016.